 The scenario is roughly as follows.
-Instrument data streams from Doppler radar, satellite imaging, ground-based sensors such as pressure, temperature and humidity detectors, are constantly monitored by data mining agents looking for dangerous patterns.
+Instrument data streams from Doppler radar, satellite imaging, and ground-based sensors such as pressure, temperature and humidity detectors, are constantly monitored by data mining agents looking for dangerous patterns.
 When one is detected, VO members are notified and a large number of simulations are launched automatically.
 Data mining tools are configured to scan the output of the simulations and compare the results against the evolving data stream from the instruments.
 Data archives are searched for similar patterns.
 Some of the instruments are automatically reconfigured to refine the data streams.

 As the storm evolves additional simulations are launched to refine the resolution of the predictions.
-Humans, are not monitoring the entire process and aiding in the process by steering some of the simulations.
+Once a significant event is detected, humans monitor the entire process and aide in the process by steering some of the simulations.
 (The simulations generate output files which can be visualized as animations.)
 Other individuals on the ground are entering more data from mobile devices.
 The authorities and media are notified of the predictions.